Akinori-F-Ebihara/SPRT-TANDEM_what_is_it/README.md

 <img src ="./spoof.png">
 </div>

+The next step is to calculate the LLR to test the hypotheses.
+But how?
 Here, you are confronting with two problems executing the SPRT.
 First, unlike the coin-flipping example, you do not know the generating probability of the given data.
 Second, the video frames are highly correlated, and the assumption of the original SPRT no longer holds.
-These two problems hamper calculating the likelihood ratio.
+These two problems, which are partain to real-world scenarios, hamper executing the SPRT.

 ## SPRT-TANDEM for the likelihood estimation
 So what should we do?
 Here comes the SPRT-TANDEM algorithm.
 We use two kinds of density ratio estimation algorithms, ratio matching approach, and probabilistic classification approach, to let a deep neural network estimate the likelihood ratio.
 To control a correlation length that is considered, we propose the TANDEM formula: